Steps to make a poll in Google Forms

 As you’re creating your poll in Google Forms, make sure to keep it short.
 “Even your most loyal customers probably don’t want to spend half an hour filling out a survey,” says Kalin Kassabov, founder and CEO of ProTexting.
 “The longer a survey is, the lower your response rate will be.”

-Providing preset answer options is the best way to keep responses uniform.
-This makes it easier to track, manage, and report on your poll’s results.
+Providing preset answer options makes it easier to track, manage, and report on your poll’s results.

 You can select how to display answer options (e.g. multiple choice) from the dropdown menu associated with each question.
 Keep your answer options as short as possible here too.
 Just as no one wants to answer a lot of questions, they don’t want to scroll through a bunch of answer options either.

 There are two settings in particular that you may wish to change when creating a Google Forms poll.
 The first is to make every question mandatory.
-You can enforce an answering rule by toggling on the Required option at the bottom right corner of each question.
+You can require a response to a question by toggling on the Required option in the bottom right corner.

 You may also want to make your poll anonymous by not collecting email addresses.
 Respondents may feel more open about sharing their opinions with this option.
 To do this, click the Settings tab at the top, then expand the Responses section.
 Toggle off the Collect email addresses option.

 Sharing your poll is easy.
-Click on the Send button in the upper right corner of your screen to copy a shareable link or send your poll directly via email.
+Click the Send button in the upper right corner of your screen to copy a shareable link, send your poll directly via email, or get an embed code to add it to your website.

 Why Jotform is a great alternative to Google Forms